What Are The Startup Costs?

 (7) Daily rentals for starting sales venues vary significantly.
 Many venues have daily rates from $300 to $750 per day (but costs in your area may be different), and most initial franchisees lease 3-5 days.
 See Item 19.
 Franchisee must do venue research prior to the application being approved.

 (8) See Section 5.7. which sets forth minimum levels of insurance.
 The costs of this coverage varies.
 JBF may negotiate group rates for franchisees through an approved supplier.
 Franchisees are not required to participate in the group plan or purchase insurance through an approved supplier.

 (10) Webhosting and Management Tools includes the website, customer tagging software, point of sale system, customer service and surveying tools, database management, training module, company intranet, email marketing, company store, blog, and other management tools.
-Beginning in 2017, this fee will be $69 per franchise location per month (payable in two installments twice annually).
+We anticipate this fee increasing to $69 per franchise location per month within the next 12 months (payable in two installments twice annually).
 Typically, only one of the twice annual installments is due to JBF prior to the first JBF Consignment Sales Event.